 I had my left hip resurfaced by Dr. Rector on July 24, 2018.
 I am from San Diego and a lifelong surfer, tennis player, and yoga enthusiast.
 I first started to experience severe hip pain back in 2011.
 By the end of 2017 I could barely walk a half mile or sit on my surfboard while waiting for a wave to catch.
 The pain had become impossible to tolerate for my active lifestyle.

 Read Boomer’s Full Story Here

 October 1, 2016 Update Last Saturday I was able to climb to the summit of Mt Elbert, the highest peak in Colorado at 14,439 feet.
 I have been working up to this challenge for about a year, but had failed in my two previous attempts.
 The ascent and descent took almost eight hours.
 I’m pretty slow.
-I still find it hard to believe that at 62 years old, my Birmingham Hips were able to get me to the summit.
-It was a remarkable surprise.
-I think this means that my long recovery is finally complete.
+I still find it hard to believe that at 62 years old, my Birmingham … Read the rest

 At the anniversary checkup for my BHR surgery I mentioned that I was planning on doing the Triple Bypass bike ride this year.

 Throughout the many miles of training leading up to the ride, and during the ride itself, I didn’t have a single problem with my new hip.
 I couldn’t be more pleased with how things have turned out.

 I’m feeling so well that I am also planning to do the Buffalo Classic Epic … Read the rest